 A monetary gift made for a federal purpose may be received into an account other than a federal account.
 It must be transferred to a federal account before it is expended for a federal purpose.

-There are also requirements recipients of donations must comply with regarding disclosure of donations and caps on donations received for a federal purpose.
-These obligations arise from and timeframes to disclose are based on the date the donation is received by the recipient from the donor.
+There are also requirements recipients of gifts must comply with regarding disclosure of gifts and caps on gifts received for a federal purpose.
+These obligations arise from and timeframes to disclose are based on the date the gift is received by the recipient.

 More information can be found here: